synw/django-vitevue/README.md

 `-p`: the template will not have html tags and can be included in a parent Django template

-To compile an app in partial mode to a specific template and static folder:
+To configure Vitejs to compile an app in partial mode to a specific template and static folder:

   ```
   python {project_name}/manage.py viteconf -p --app=partialapp --template=mytemplate.html --static=myfolder